Miko Oscard: Retirement and beyond

 During his career, despite his mother's initial concerns, Oscard had always kept up with his school work (including, evidently, such notable extra-curricular activities as a 1960 high school production of Thornton Wilder's Our Town), making up missed assignments whenever necessary.
 In 1962, he graduated from Teaneck High School.
 At that time, however, Oscard put an end to his screen career, "not so much because I wanted to," he later recalled, "but because my parents felt it would be the best thing for me.
 Actually I wanted to forget college and continue in the field."
 Nonetheless, he attended Jacksonville University, albeit with a major in drama, and it was not until his junior year that Oscard finally resolved to pursue his passion.
 He dropped out of school out and found work as a property manager and bit player with Robert Ludlum's Playhouse on the Mall, located at the Bergen Mall in Paramus, New Jersey.

 Oscard was with the Playhouse for at least the better part of 1966 and was prominently featured in a full page photo spread on the company published that September in the Ridgewood Herald-News.
-During the season, his most notable onstage appearance was undoubtably his first, as Al, the porter in Russell Crouse and Howard Lindsay's Remains to Be Seen, not least because his single moment onstage—punchline included—rates an entire paragraph of coverage in that week's Sunday News.
+During the season, his most notable onstage appearance was undoubtedly his first, as Al, the porter in Russell Crouse and Howard Lindsay's Remains to Be Seen, not least because his single moment onstage—punchline included—rates an entire paragraph of coverage in that week's Sunday News.

 Every member of the large cast has the opportunity to at least one good line [sic], no matter how brief his appearance in the production.
 Early in the second act, Rosenberg is attempting to finger-print any potential suspect having had access to the victim's living quarters when he encounters Al, the Porter, portrayed by Miko Oscard, making his lone appearance on stage.
 Informed by Rosenberg he would have to be printed, Oscard queried, 'You the cops?'
 Assured they were, he quickly replied, 'You mugs already got my finger-prints.'

 Notwithstanding subsequent appearances in Paddy Chayefsky's The Tenth Man and Arthur Marx's The Impossible Years, plus encouraging words from Ludlum himself, efforts to reboot his once-thriving screen career ultimately proved fruitless.
 Following at least two additional stage appearances (both in 1969, with the Bergen County Players at the Little Firehouse Theater in Oradell), Oscard received a grant to return to school, where he studied animal husbandry.
 He next resurfaced in 1993 in Simi Valley, where he had established a practice providing pet grooming and training.